PX4/PX4-user_guide/en/ros2/px4_ros2_navigation_interface.md

 8. Now you are ready to use the navigation interface to send your own position updates.

-## How to Use the Library
+## How to use the Library

-To send a position measurement, populate a struct with the fields you have measured.
+To send a position measurement, you populate the position struct with the values you have measured.
 Then call the interface’s update function with that struct as the argument.

 :::note